310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island_p2.md

 {% endbubble %}

 {% bubble Tetora grin %}
-Midori-kun doesn’t wanna be treated like a li’l kid either, y’know~♪
+Midori-kun’s also growing up, so he doesn’t wanna be treated like a li’l kid either, y’know~♪[^4]
 {% endbubble %}

 {% bubble Shinobu curious %}